 IT (information technology) is not my strong suit.
 How adept are ProAssisting Remote Executive Assistants in helping with IT-related needs?

-Being IT proficient is important for us when we partner with an Executive Assistant.
+Being IT proficient is important for us, at ProAssisting, when we partner with an Executive Assistant.
 When we work through onboarding, we will determine what systems are critical for you and easiest for all parties to use successfully.
 We have significant experience working with Principals on various systems including Google, Dropbox, Microsoft products, Slack, and others.

 I understand ProAssisting Executive Assistants are typically shared by three Principals.
 What if I would like more of their time?